-13 Corresponding to the shares held by Fidelidade Companhia de Seguros, S.A., which are attributable for the purposes of art.
-447 of the Portuguese Companies Code, due to the performance of duties of member of the board of directors and the executive committee of that company, as set out in: web3.cmvm.pt/sdi/emitentes/docs/fsd430879.pdf
+&lt;sup>14 Corresponds to shares held by and attributable to Fidelidade - Companhia de Seguros, S.A., which are attributable to this director for the purposes of article 447 of the CSC, by virtue of his position as a member of the board of directors of that company.

-^{14 480} shares held directly and the remainder held by Platinumdetails - Consultoria e Investimentos, Lda, in which 68% of the share capital is held.
+Comprises 480 shares held directly and the remainder held by the company Platinumdetails - Consultoria e Investimentos, Lda, in which this director holds 68% of the share capital.